**AUTHOR PEEK** Interview with Author, WILLA BLAIR

 6. What is it that makes your writing different from all the others in your genre?

 A lot of Scottish historicals are set in a paranormal realm via fairies, banshees, and lately, even highlander vampires.
 I like to base my stories in a historical context that a reader of highland romances can recognize, and to use extrasensory talents that are associated in Celtic folklore with humans, such as healers, seers, and soothsayers.

 7. Are you an avid reader?
 When you do read someone else’s writing, what is your favorite genre?

 I’ve always been a bookworm.
 I grew up reading by flashlight under the covers until w-a-a-a-y after bedtime, usually science fiction and some fantasy, both of which influence my writing today.
 If a book dealt with telepathy or teleportation or some other psi talent, chances are, it’s still in my library, along with a lot of mainstream SFF, various genres of Romance, and a little of other odds and ends.

 8. Tell us about your next book & when is it being published?

 My next book, which I’m calling Highland Seer, is the second in the Highland Talents series.
 It’s with my editor.
 I’m hoping for a release date later this year.
 Watch my links for updates!

 Links to Willa’s website, blog, books, etc.

-BE SURE TO COME BACK to read more about Willa and her novel, HIGHLAND SEER, on Wednesday’s Karen’s Killer Book Bench!!
-Happy Reading!
+BE SURE TO COME BACK to read more about Willa and her Scottish historical/paranormal, HIGHLAND HEALER, on Wednesday’s Karen’s Killer Book Bench!